Forastera (film): Release

 The film premiered in the Discovery section of the 50th Toronto International Film Festival on 8 September 2025.
 Alpha Violet handled international sales.
 Filmin secured rights to a streaming window.
 For its Spanish premiere, the film made it to the 'Meeting Point' slate of the 70th Valladolid International Film Festival (Seminci).
 Its festival run also included selections for screenings at the Tallinn Black Nights Film Festival and the 2025 Stockholm International Film Festival.

 Distribution deals were closed for the markets of Spain (Atalante), Sweden (Folkets Bio), Japan (Starcat), and the United States (Grasshopper Film).

+The film is scheduled to be released theatrically in Spain on 11 September 2026.

+Reception

+Carlos Aguilar of RogerEbert.com gave the film a 4-star rating, declaring it "a major discovery, handling grief with alluring stylistic choices that enhance the already remarkable narrative".

+Natalia Winkelman of The New York Times hailed Forastera as "an exquisitely deconstructed ghost story, a muted mystery that beguiles while remaining deeply grounded in its evocative setting".

+Javier Ocaña of El País considered the film not to be an easy movie as anyone would admit, adding that to him it is not a good movie either, otherwise pointing out that it takes a long time to start up.

+In a 3-star rating, Manuel J. Lombardo of Diario de Sevilla deemed the film to be "an stimulating debut" drawing from obvious cinematic influences such as Céline Sciamma's works.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 35 reviews, with an average rating of 8.0/10.